GED Program Information in Alaska

 People preparing for the GED exam can either study on their own or take a GED preparation program at community colleges and testing centers.
 Individuals studying on their own and those who have Internet access can find study materials and practice tests online.
 The Literacy Information and Communication System (www.literacydirectory.org) is one resource for test takers searching for a preparation class.

 The Alaska Department of Labor and Workforce Development website (www.ajcn.state.ak.us) offers detailed information on testing schedules, authorized testing centers and the time of day the exam can be taken.

 The GED exam is composed of four section tests in mathematical reasoning, science, social studies and reasoning through language arts.
-The total passing score on the GED in Alaska must be at least 600, and no one test can have a lower score than 150.
+The total passing score on the GED in Alaska must be at least 580, and no one test can have a score lower than 145.
 There is no waiting period required for those who need to retake a test section or sections in Alaska except for a 60-day wait after three attempts.
 Also, Alaska does not require you to finish the entire exam before re-taking a section of the test.

 Questions on the science test are based on the test-taker's ability to comprehend earth and space sciences, life sciences and physical sciences.
-Examinees are given 75 minutes to complete all questions.
+Examinees are given 90 minutes to complete all questions.

 Reasoning Through Language Arts